 The tailspot blenny (ecsenius stigmatura) is a popular inhabitant in many saltwater aquariums.
-They found primarily in the Western Pacific oceans but has been incorporated into saltwater tanks around the world.
-Typically, the male blenny are brighter in color and have longer fins.
+They are found primarily in the Western Pacific oceans but has been incorporated into saltwater tanks around the world.
+Typically, the male blenny is brighter in color and has longer fins.
 Female blennies, which are in good health, will appear to have larger bellies.

-The fishes’ color can range from grey to a coppery-brown/orange with a blue-grey head.
+The fishes’ color can range from gray to a coppery-brown/orange with a blue-gray head.
 The tailspot blenny is one of the smaller species of blennies and is an overall easy-to-care-for fish.
 It has a laid-back attitude and doesn’t require any special tank modifications.